Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # CMAF Ingest General Considerations # {#profile_1_general}

-CMAF ingest assumes ingest to an active media processing entity, or any other entitiy such as a storage or origin server, from one or more [=ingest source=], ingesting one or more
+CMAF ingest assumes ingest to an active media processing entity, or any other entity such as a storage or origin server, from one or more [=ingest source=], ingesting one or more
 types of media streams.
 This advances over the ingest
 part of the smooth ingest protocol [=MS-SSTR=] by only using
 standardized media container formats and boxes based on [[!ISOBMFF]] and [[!MPEGCMAF]].
-In addition this allows extension towards codecs like [[!MPEGHEVC]] and
+In addition, this allows extension towards codecs like [[!MPEGHEVC]] and
 timed metadata ingest of subtitle and timed text streams.
 The workflow ingesting multiple media ingest streams with
 fragmented MPEG-4 ingest is illustrated in Diagram 6.
 Discussions